Saddam Hussein Trial Fast Facts

 December 27, 2005 - Three more lawyers join the defense team: Saleh al-Armoti, Ibrahim al-Mulla, and Tayseer al-Mudather.

-January 15, 2006 - Chief Judge Rizgar Amin resigns after complaints that he is too lax with the defendants in the trial.
+January 15, 2006 - Chief Judge Amin resigns after complaints that he is too lax with the defendants in the trial.

-January 23, 2006 - Iraqi officials name Raouf Rasheed Abdel-Rahman to replace chief judge Rizgar Amin.
+January 23, 2006 - Iraqi officials name Chief Judge Raouf Rasheed Abdel-Rahman to replace Amin.

-January 29, 2006 - New Chief Judge Raouf Rasheed Abdel-Rahman warns defendants that he won't tolerate political speeches in the courtroom.
-Saddam Hussein's half-brother, Barzan Hassan tests the judge by calling the court the "daughter of a whore."
+January 29, 2006 - Judge Abdel-Rahman warns defendants that he won't tolerate political speeches in the courtroom.
+Hussein's half-brother, Barzan Hassan tests the judge by calling the court the "daughter of a whore."
 Hassan is then forcibly removed from the courtroom.
 In response, several members of the defense team leave the courtroom in protest.

-February 2, 2006 - Saddam Hussein, his seven co-defendants and their defense team boycott the proceedings and plan to stay away from the trial until Chief Judge Raouf Rasheed Abdel-Rahman is removed from the court.
+February 2, 2006 - Hussein, his seven co-defendants and their defense team boycott the proceedings and plan to stay away from the trial until Judge Abdel-Rahman is removed from the court.

-April 4, 2006 - Saddam Hussein and six co-defendants are charged by the Iraqi High Criminal Court with genocide relating to the Anfal campaign against Iraqi Kurds in the late 1980s.
+April 4, 2006 - Hussein and six co-defendants are charged by the Iraqi High Criminal Court with genocide relating to the Anfal campaign against Iraqi Kurds in the late 1980s.
 This will be a separate trial from the current one relating to the 1982 Dujail massacre.

-May 15, 2006 - Judge Raouf Abdel-Rahman formally charges Saddam Hussein and seven other defendants with crimes against humanity.
+May 15, 2006 - Judge Abdel-Rahman formally charges Hussein and seven other defendants with crimes against humanity.
 Hussein refuses to enter a plea.

 June 21, 2006 - Defense attorney Khamis al-Ubaidi is kidnapped from his home by men dressed in Iraqi police uniforms, and murdered.
-Ubaidi had been defending Saddam Hussein and his half-brother, Barzan Hassan.
+Ubaidi had been defending Hussein and his half-brother, Hassan.
 In response, all seven defendants in the trial said they will go on a hunger strike until their attorneys are put under international protection.

 July 27, 2006 - Court adjourns to deliberate a verdict in the Dujail trial.